Never Miss a Contest or a Promotion!

 Upcoming Virtual Book and Author Events

-Here are eight upcoming virtual book and author events that you may be interested in attending.
+Here are five upcoming virtual book and author events that you may be interested in attending.
 Click on the links for more info and to register.

-Every Monday night from May 5th through July 7th at 7:30pm ET: “Lisa Live”: Join Lisa Scottoline on Facebook as she reveals her inspirations behind her upcoming novel, THE UNRAVELING OF JULIA, and shows videos from her research trip to Tuscany.
+Every Monday night through July 7th at 7:30pm ET: “Lisa Live”: Join Lisa Scottoline on Facebook as she reveals her inspirations behind her upcoming novel, THE UNRAVELING OF JULIA, and shows videos from her research trip to Tuscany.
 Then, on July 14th, join “Lisa Live” for her Virtual Publication Celebration.

-And be sure to enter the Pre-Order Sweepstakes for THE UNRAVELING OF JULIA, where you have a chance to win prizes such as an iPad mini or the Grand Prize of a Gucci Mini Bag.
+And be sure to enter the Pre-Order Sweepstakes for THE UNRAVELING OF JULIA, where you have a chance to win prizes, such as an iPad mini or the Grand Prize of a Gucci Mini Bag.
 Lisa will be giving away an exciting prize each week during her “Lisa Live” events, leading up to the book’s publication on July 15th.

 "Bookreporter Talks To" Videos & Podcasts

-“Bookreporter Talks To” is a video and podcast series that delivers a long-form, in-depth author interview every week.
+“Bookreporter Talks To” is a video and podcast series that delivers long-form, in-depth author interviews.
 For years, Carol has moderated book festivals and author events around the country.
 But we know that readers often do not live where they can attend an author event.
 Our goal is to bring these author interviews to readers, wherever they may be.
 Watch on video, or listen as a podcast.
 (The podcasts include audio excerpts.)

-Here is our latest interview:
+Here are our latest interviews:

 Other authors we've interviewed include: